benwattsjones/OS-Build/README.md

  - wget
  - tar

-Much of the information on this page was gained from the 'GCC\_Cross-Compiler' page on wiki.osdev.org.
+Much credit for these instructions must go to http://wiki.osdev.org/GCC_Cross-Compiler, which I have modified here.

-Downloading the prerequisits:
+Downloading the Prerequisits:
 -----------------------------
 Binutils provides the assembler, disassembler, linker and other programs.
 At the time of writing, the latest version of Binutils is 2.29.1.
 This is the